What is Building Decarbonization?

 Just as in energy efficiency, meeting our targets will require addressing both existing and new buildings with electrification.
 To accomplish this all gas appliances in a household would need to switch to electricity.

-Furnaces, water heaters, and even gas cooking appliances will need to be changed out.
-Luckily there are ample rebates available to help speed the transition.
+Furnaces, water heaters, and even gas cooking appliances will need to be replaced.
+Luckily, there are ample rebates available to help speed the transition.
+Interested in trying out an induction cooktop?
+You can now borrow one from Sunnyvale's Public Library; learn more here.
+Ready to purchase an induction cooktop?
+SVCE can help you shop and save.

 Staying on track to meet our overall carbon reduction goal will require us to hit targets for the electrification of existing buildings.